 Iron Fist, Attacker vs Defender

-The monk strikes at a target it can dealing strike damage + 1d6 additional damage per chi up to 5 chi.
+The monk strikes at a target it can dealing strike damage + 1d6 additional damage per Chi.
 During Koobar, Iron Fist is always critical.

 Stun Strike, Attacker vs Defender, 2 Actions